-Although there is no specific monitoring requirement included on the EPL and development consent, however stormwater testing was completed on three SQIDs (#22, #23 and #24) for pollutant analysis in accordance to SICTL OEMP.
+Although there is no specific monitoring requirement included on the EPL and development consent, however stormwater testing was completed on three (3) SQIDs (#9, #24 and #25) for pollutant analysis in accordance to SICTL OEMP.
 Refer to Appendix F for the OEMP details of the pollutants and concentration limits.
-SQID #22 and #23 were sampled on 28 July 2020.
-SQID #24 was sampled on the 22 June 2020.